isomerpages/imda-disg/case-studies/archives/_posts/2023-01-12-post-Tech firms can play a part with sustainable solutions powered by blockchain, IoT and AI.md

 <br><br><b>Blockchain system tracks sustainable produce from farm to table</b>
 <img align="centre" style="max-width: 100%; padding-right: 20px" src="/images/story2iapps.jpg">
-<b>AgriON, a blockchain-powered fintech platform developed by iAPPS, enables farmers to produce more sustainably and gain access to more financing opportunities.
-PHOTO: iAPPS</b>
+<span style="font-size:13px"><b>AgriON, a blockchain-powered fintech platform developed by iAPPS, enables farmers to produce more sustainably and gain access to more financing opportunities.
+PHOTO: iAPPS</b></span>

 <br><br>Agriculture is another area where much can be done to cut carbon emissions associated with food production.